3rdparty/eventuals/README.md

 }
 ```

-But note that `If()` is not _only_ useful for errors; it can also be used anytime you have conditional continuations:
+But as we already saw `If()` is not _only_ useful for errors; it can also be used anytime you have conditional continuations:

 ```cpp
 auto GetOrRedirect(const std::string& uri, const std::string& redirect_uri) {